prisma/prisma-examples/pulse/email-with-resend/README.md

 2. Add a new record to the `User` table via Prisma Studio UI. **This new record needs to have a _valid_ value for the `email` field.**
 3. You will receive a new email in the inbox of the specified `email`.
 For example: When a new user with an email of `datta@prisma.io` and a name of `Ankur` is created, the email inbox for `datta@prisma.io` should have received the following email (the copy for this email is hardcoded in [`./script.ts`](./script.ts#L33)):
    ![image.png](./images/email.png)

+> **Note**: If you can see the event logged to the terminal but didn't receive an email, it may be that you have maxed out the receiver mail addresses on the [free tier](https://resend.com/blog/new-free-tier) for the day.

 ## Resources